8kt8/xBerry/README.md

 ### Implementing the Custom LayoutManager

-Create a custom `LayoutManager` that extends `RecyclerView.LayoutManager`.
-This manager will arrange items in a grid horizontally, supporting pagination and right-to-left layouts.
+Create a custom `XBerryGridLayoutManager` that extends `RecyclerView.LayoutManager`.
+This manager will arrange items in a grid horizontally, supporting snap pagination and drag and drop animation.

 ```kotlin
         val gridLayoutManager = XBerryGridLayoutManager(rows = 2, columns = 5)